Thanks to a tiny and cute miracle joining our family 11 weeks ago, I have acquired some totally badass super powers:

 Unbeknownst to me until recently, Amazon offers surprisingly great deals with their Subscribe & Save program.

-What it is: this program allows you to schedule free monthly delivery of recurrent purchases like diapers, formula and baby food and save money at the same time.
+What it Subscribe & Save: an Amazon program that allows you to schedule free monthly delivery of household items like diapers, formula and baby food and save money at the same time.
 You’re free to cancel your subscriptions at any time.

 In terms of savings, there’re 2 levels of discounts: the regular level (which everyone gets upon subscribing), and the extra level.
 The extra level discount can be unlocked once you have 5 subscriptions.